connorheyz/google-drive-uploader-bot/README.md

 Edit `.env` file with your credentials:

 **Note:** The bot now uses a hybrid configuration system.
-Discord tokens and Google Drive credentials go in `.env`, while bot settings (channels, permissions, etc.) are managed through admin slash commands and stored in `config.json`.
+Discord tokens and Google App credentials go in `.env`, while bot settings (channels, permissions, etc.) and Google auth tokens are managed through admin slash commands and stored in `config.json` and `google-credentials.json`.

 ```env
 # Discord Configuration